- What is Growth Hacking and what is not

 Long story short that is how they grew from a loft to a company worth $30billion, which we all know by the name of Airbnb.
 Yet that is only part of the story.
 In fact, Airbnb didn’t grow in a multi-billion business from a day to the next with a single magic trick.
 Instead, they had to undertake several experiments before seeing their listings grow.

 In short, growth hacking overturned the traditional founders’ myth.
-In which, one very smart individual has a genial idea that makes the company go from a garage to a palace.
+In which, one brilliant individual has a genial idea that makes the company go from a garage to a palace.
 Therefore, it isn’t anymore about a person but the team.
 It isn’t anymore about one genial idea but a process generating ideas.
 There’s no such thing as a growth hacker, but only a growth hacking team driven by the same mindset.

 The Growth Hacking Mindset

 The first step in hacking growth is to acquire the growth mindset.
 In fact, there is no tool, skill or strategy you can use, master or implement if you don’t develop the right mindset first.
-That mindset starts from the way you learn.
+That mindset starts with the way you learn.

 From Personal to Incremental: Two Approaches to Learning

 The key to pursuing excellence is to embrace an organic, long-term learning process, and not to live in a shell of static, safe mediocrity.

 By Josh Waitzkin from The Art of Learning

 In a world that becomes increasingly competitive the most essential skill to master is “The Art of Learning.”
 In his homonymous book, chess player, martial arts competitor and author Josh Waitzkin explain the two modes of learning: entity vs. incremental theories of learning.